Home / Journals / CMES / Vol.6, No.6, 2004

 CMES-Computer Modeling in Engineering & Sciences, Vol.6, No.6, pp. 567-576, 2004, DOI:10.3970/cmes.2004.006.567

 Abstract To extend an available mono-objective optimization method to multi-objective/multi-disciplinary optimization, the construction of a suitable integral objective function (in gradient based deterministic method-DM) or fitness function (in genetic algorithm-GA) is important.
 An auto-adjusting weighted object optimization (AWO) method in DM is suggested to improve the available weighted sum method (linear combined weighted object optimizationLWO method).
 Two formulae of fitness function in GA are suggested for two kinds of design problems.
 Flow field solution is obtained by solving Euler equations.
 Electromagnetic field solution is obtained by solving Maxwell equations.
-Bi-disciplinary optimization computation is carried out by coupling these two solutions with… More >
+Bi-disciplinary optimization computation is carried out by More >

 Per Page: